 As part of our license condition, we are required to ensure the transmission network is operated as efficiently as possible.
-As part of regular assessment of our assets, we have identified a need to replace infrastructure which form part of the Kintore 132kV substation due to their age and condition.
+As we undertake regular assessment of our assets, we have identified a need to replace infrastructure which form part of the Kintore 132kV substation due to their age and condition.
 These works are required to be completed before 2026.

-A number of options are being reviewed and it is likely that we will look to develop a new 132kV substation in close proximity to the existing site.
-This may require reconfiguration of our existing assets and their interconnectivity.
+A number of options are being reviewed and it is likely that we will look to develop a new 132kV substation in close proximity to the existing 132kV substation site.
+The site options are currently being considered to ensure the most suitable location for replacement of the 132kV assets.

 We have not concluded our options for a change of the Kintore 132kV busbar and we will be developing our technical solution and programme to meet the asset replacement timescales.